State and Main poster

 The inciting incident occurs at 13 minutes when The crew discovers there is no old mill in Waterford - the town's defining landmark burned down years ago.
 The entire production premise collapses, threatening to derail the film before it starts..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to Joseph commits to rewriting the entire screenplay to accommodate the missing mill, choosing to stay and make it work.
+This reveals the protagonist's commitment to Joseph commits to rewriting the entire screenplay to accommodate the missing mill, choosing to stay and make it work.
 He actively embraces the challenge and his growing connection to the town, particularly Ann.
 The production officially continues in Waterford., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: The production faces multiple simultaneous crises.
+Structural examination shows that this crucial beat False defeat: The production faces multiple simultaneous crises.
 Bob refuses to do a scene with a dog due to his contract, the town threatens to withdraw cooperation unless paid more, and Ann discovers Joseph has been lying and manipulating situations just like the rest of the Hollywood crew.
 The stakes escalate dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (76% through) represents the emotional nadir.
 Here, The production burns down the town's historic building (that they were using as a stand-in for the mill) during filming.
 This literal destruction represents the death of Joseph's integrity and any remaining trust from the town.
 The film seems doomed, and Joseph has lost Ann and his self-respect., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.